bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 We recommend that, where possible, SI units and abbreviations are used.

-### Column: Enumeration
+### Field: Enumeration

 __Value Status__: OPTIONAL

-The `Enumeration` column in the data dictionary specifies a controlled list of values that datafile values must be drawn from.
+The `Enumeration` field in the data dictionary specifies a controlled list of values that datafile values must be drawn from.
 The list is specified as `value0=label0 , value1=label1 , ... , valueN=labelN`.
 Each item in the list is a value-label pair, written in the format`value=label`, and separated from surrounding items by a comma character (,).

 White space surrounding the comma (,) and equals (=) characters is not significant.
 Thus, the following are valid examples and are equivalent: